 Step 3: At this point, you must log in using your Aadhar and OTP.
 To log in, enter your Aadhar and captcha on the next screen.

 Step 4: Next, click the Biometrics Lock/Unlock button.
-You may quickly lock your biometric after entering your information.
+You may quickly lock your biometrics after entering your information.

 Step 5: To unlock the biometrics, repeat steps 1 through 4.